The Joshua Centre | Flinders Christian Community College

 Are the school hours at the Joshua Centre the same as the main school?

 Students at the Joshua Centre have a slightly different start and finish time compared to our mainstream school.
-Students at the Joshua Centre start at 9am and finish at 2:30pm.
+Students at the Centre start at 9:00am and finish at 2:30pm.

-What are fees be for the Joshua Centre?
+What are the fees for the Joshua Centre?

 It is the same as our regular school fees